Butta Bomma (film)

 Butta Bomma ' is a 2023 Indian Telugu-language romantic action thriller film directed by Shouree Chandrashekhar T. Ramesh in his directorial debut and produced by Naga Vamsi.
 It is a remake of the 2020 Malayalam film, Kappela.
-It stars Anikha Surendran (in her lead debut), Arjun Das and Surya Vashistta and the title is inspired by the song of the same name from Ala Vaikunthapurramuloo (2020).
+It stars Anikha Surendran (in her lead debut), Arjun Das and Surya Vashistta.
+The title is inspired by the song of the same name from Ala Vaikunthapurramuloo (2020).

 Plot

-Satya (Anikha Surendran) wrong dials Murali (Surya Vashistta); over a period of time, their frequent conversations lead to the blossoming of love.
+Satya (Anikha Surendran) dials a wrong number and speaks to Murali (Surya Vashistta); over a period of time, their frequent conversations lead to the blossoming of love.
 But when they decide to meet in Vizag, Ramakrishna "RK" (Arjun Das) enters the scene.
 What happens next takes the romantic story on a different tangent.